nicewaytodoit/tdoo-v0/README.md

 Small application for handling your daily tasks.

 ## Introduction
-Reason for writing Tdoo is to replicate same app from VueJS in React.
+Reason for writing Tdoo is to replicate the same app from VueJS in React.
     https://vuejs.org/v2/examples/todomvc.html

-Project will iterate in several phases rasing each time number of features.
+The project will iterate in several phases rasing each time number of features.
-List of planned feature is in TODO.md file.
+List of planned features is in TODO.md file.
 This should be translated to React Native as well.

 ## Versioning